xingchenxu28/HiJAC/README.md

 math <previouslevel.m> previouslevel.out&
 ```

-This will take the result from "/HiJACsubsub/results.mx" and feedback them into the higher level log file "HiJAC/run*/output.dat".
+This will take the result from `/HiJACsubsub/results.mx` and feedback them into the higher level log file "HiJAC/run*/output.dat".
 It may take some time if the number of parameters are large.
-You can also monitor the prograss by the "wd" command
+You can also monitor the prograss by the `wd` command

 ```sh
 cd /HiJACsub
 wd -l run*/output.dat
 ```

-If feedback process is finished, that is when the results from the "wd" command is the same as the total number of parameters in "/HiJACsub/parametes.mx", which can be get in Mathematica by
+If feedback process is finished, that is when the results from the `wd` command is the same as the total number of parameters in `/HiJACsub/parametes.mx`, which can be get in Mathematica by

 ```sh
 cd /HiJACsub